-A composite filling is a dental treatment designed to repair a decayed or broken tooth.
-This type of filling differs from an amalgam filling in that it looks completely natural.
-It is strong yet durable and can be sculpted so that it perfectly matches the color and texture of the rest of your teeth.
+A composite filling is a dental treatment designed to repair a tooth that has been broken or is decaying.
+This filling if different from an amalgam filling in that it looks completely natural.
+Composite fillings are also strong and durable, so they can be sculpted to perfectly match the color and texture of the rest of your teeth.
 It also defends your tooth against future decay.

-If we spot tooth decay during your dental check-up, we may suggest treatment with a composite filling.
-We can detect tooth decay in a range of ways, including identifying discolored areas on your teeth, using cavity-detecting dye that sticks to decayed areas of your teeth, taking X-rays that help us to see decay that we cannot detect on the surface of your teeth, and using laser fluorescence cavity detection wands that measure changes caused by tooth decay.
+If tooth decay is found during your dental check-up, one of the ways we may suggest treatment is with a composite filling.
+Tooth decay is detected in a range of ways, including identifying discolored areas on your teeth, using cavity-detecting dye that sticks to decayed areas of your teeth, taking X-rays to see decay that we cannot detect on the surface of your teeth, and using laser fluorescence cavity detection wands which measure changes caused by tooth decay.

-When you visit us to obtain a composite filling, you may be administered with a local anesthetic.
-This will prevent you from feeling any pain and discomfort during the procedure.
-Once your mouth has been numbed, we will remove any decay using a drill or laser.
-Once we are confident that we have successfully removed all decay, we will prepare the space for the filling.
-This may include applying an acid gel before placing the filling.
-If we do not prepare the space in this way, there is a chance that the filling will fall out.
+When you visit our office to receive a composite filling, you may receive a local anesthetic.
+By utilizing a local anesthetic, we can help prevent you feeling any pain and discomfort during the procedure.
+Once your mouth is numbed, we will remove any decay using a drill or laser.
+After we have successfully removed all decay, your tooth is prepared for the filling by applying an acid gel before placing the filling.
+If we do not prepare the space in this way, there is a greater chance that the filling will not bond to your tooth properly and fall out.

-After we have positioned the filling, we will shine a blue light on it.
-This helps the composite resin from which the filling is made to harden into a strong material.
-Finally, we will use a bur to polish your tooth, ensuring that it blends in seamlessly with the rest of your teeth.
-Following receiving your composite filling, your tooth may feel more sensitive to changes in temperature and pressure.
-However, this sensitivity will usually subside within a week or two.
+After we have positioned the filling, a blue UV light is used to harden the filling.
+This process initializes a chemical reaction in the composite resin to harden into a strong and permanent repair for your tooth.
+Finally, we will use a bur to polish the new filling in your tooth, ensuring that it blends in seamlessly with the rest of your teeth.
+After receiving your composite filling, the filling area in your tooth may feel more sensitive to changes in temperature and pressure.
+However, this sensitivity will usually subside within a couple of weeks.

-Once we have filled your tooth, we will examine it regularly at your dental check-ups.
+Once your tooth has received a filling, we will examine it regularly during your future dental check-ups.
 Your filling should last for around ten years, depending on the size of your filling.
-However, if we believe that your filling has cracked, started leaking or is suffering from decay, we may request that you agree to an X-ray.
+If there is evidence your filling has cracked, started to leak or shows news signs of decay, we will recommend a new X-ray.

-Old fillings must be replaced sooner rather than later, particularly if they have cracked or are leaking.
-Stray particles of food and harmful bacteria can enter into a cracked or leaking filling and cause tooth decay.
-Decay that has developed under an old filling can become extensive.
-If you are worried about your old fillings, visit us for a check-up.
-This is particularly important if your tooth is feeling sensitive or if you have noticed that your filling has cracked.
+Older fillings showing signs of issues or damage must be replaced sooner rather than later, particularly if they have cracked or are leaking.
+Stray particles of food and harmful bacteria can penetrate a cracked or leaking filling and cause painful tooth decay.
+Undetected decay that has developed under an old filling can become extensive.
+If you have concerns about your old fillings, schedule a check-up as quickly as possible.
+A check-up is particularly important if your tooth is feeling sensitive or if you have noticed that your filling has cracked.

-Even if your composite fillings have not become worn down or broken over time, they may become stained and otherwise discolored.
-If your discolored fillings are making you feel self-conscious, you may wish for us to replace them, particularly if they are in a prominent place within your mouth.
+Your composite fillings may not become worn down or broken over time, but they may become stained and otherwise discolored.
+If your discolored fillings are making you feel self-conscious, you may want to discuss resurfacing or replacing them, especially if they are in a prominent place within your mouth.